xiaoque/xiaoque.github.io/_posts/JS/2014-05-02-saving-changes-in-jQuery-sortable-to-backbone-localstorage.md

 type: post
 category: JS
 title: Saving changes in jQuery Sortable to Backbone localStorage
+description: Save sequence in localStorage when using jQuery Sortable
 tag: [jQuery,Backbone,Sortable,LocalStorage]
 ---

-> The aim is to using jQuery Sortable to show models stored in localStorage and saving the sequence after changing.
+> Aiming to using jQuery Sortable to display models stored in localStorage and saving the sequence after changing.

 ###jQuery Sortable
 ***